-The course materials are fully illustrated throughout and written in a very user friendly style by experts in the industry to make the learning process as accessible and engaging as possible.
+The course is delivered entirely online and the content is fully illustrated throughout and written in a very user friendly style by experts in the industry to make the learning process as accessible and engaging as possible.
 Practical case studies are provided throughout many of the tutorials so that students can see how the lessons are applied to real life situations.

 On successful completion of the course, students receive a KLC Diploma and may use the letters "Dip KLC Open Learning" after their name.
 The full qualification is the "KLC Open Learning Diploma in Interior Design".

 An annual industry sponsored award presented to the top achieving Open Learning interior design student offers students an additional and prestigious opportunity to enhance their CV.